JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 The training and validation datasets were selected from a balanced subset of the Udacity dataset.
 I used a combination of the three cameras: center, left and right, using a correction factor for the steering angles of 0.2 (0.2 for the left, -0.2 for the right).
 The original dataset was balanced with the goal of improving the efficiency of the classifier in the first track.
 The steps of this data balancing can be observed in the section "3.
 Creation of the Training Set & Training Process" and in the Notebook [balance_and_visualization.ipynb](https://github.com/JKWalleiee/CarND-Behavioral-Cloning-P3/blob/master/balance_and_visualization.ipynb).

-In this balanced dataset, I duplicate the data through the flipping of all the images, and I augment the data of the classes lacking data, that is, classes where: abs(angle)>0.5 (0.5~12.5 in the simulator) by changing the brightness of the original and flipped image. (model.py lines 38-52)
+In this balanced dataset, I duplicate the data through the flipping of all the images, and I augment the images of the classes lacking data, that is, classes where: abs(angle)>0.5 (0.5~12.5 in the simulator), by changing the brightness of the original and flipped image. (model.py lines 38-52)

 ### Model Architecture and Training Strategy